leonhartX/gas-github/README.md

 The differences are:

 - `Pull` will fetch code form the bind Repository/Branch, and **OVERWRITE** to current GAS Project.
 There is no merge operation.
-- `Pull` will create new file when the file only shows in SCM.
-  - v2.0.0 has supported the file deletion when old files do not exist in SCM.
-- `Push` will commit file changed, file added to SCM, but not file deleted.
-  - v2.0.0 has supportd to delete files on SCM.
-Directory will be deleted when all files under the dir has been deleted.

 Other points:
 - A diff dialog will be shown before you confirm to `Push` or `Pull`.